annasimps979-jpg/www.lastodyssey.net/Characters/Jobs/Defender.md

 The Defender specializes in drawing and negating the effects of enemy attacks.

-While they are a Defender, characters gain the following bonuses to their statistics:
+While they are Defenders, [player characters](../Extras/Key-Terms#term-player-character) gain the following bonuses to their [statistics](../Extras/Key-Terms#term-statistic):
 *  Their Physical Defense is increased by their Body.
 *  Their Resistance is increased by their Mind.
 *  Their Magical Defense is increased by their Spirit.